 Video Art

 I decided to write a monologue that reinterprets the sixth sonnet from El perro del hortelano by Lope de Vega, where one of the play’s protagonists, Diana, asks her emotions to consolidate the tension she feels between maintaining her honor and wanting to pursue her love for Teodoro.
 Drawing from the poetic and structural elements of Diana’s sonnet, I wrote a monologue of my own where I also invoke my feelings and speak directly to them.
 However, unlike Diana’s sonnet, I reminisce about my summer before attending my first semester of college and address the notion of leaving behind the past.
+I also incorporate the themes presented in Segismundo’s second soliloquy from La vida es sueño by Pedro Calderón de la Barca by making comparisons between my memories and the idea of life as a dreamlike state.
+By taking only the keyframes of the recordings, I made the videos appear fragmented to resemble the hazy effect of recollecting a memory.
+Furthermore, I omitted color from the videos and placed them in a non-sequential order to further depict my recordings as visual representations of my recollection of events and more accurately portray how I perceive these memories.

 An ode to living (truthfully)